Inside (The Songs)

 Inside (The Songs) (shortened and stylized to INSIDE on streaming platforms) is a soundtrack album by American musical comedian Bo Burnham.
 Accompanying the film of the same name, each song was written, produced and edited by Burnham alone during the COVID-19 pandemic.
 Themes include mental health, the pandemic, and the internet.

 Inside (The Songs) reached the top ten in the United States, Canada, Denmark, Ireland, New Zealand, Norway, and the United Kingdom.
-It was the best-selling American comedy album of the year and was certified Gold in the United States.
+It was the best-selling American comedy album of the year and was certified platinum in the United States.
 Additionally, a number of individual songs from the special charted.
 "All Eyes on Me" became the first comedy song to enter the Billboard Global 200 charts.

 A deluxe edition featuring outtakes and instrumentals was released on June 3, 2022.
 It followed The Inside Outtakes, an hour-long compilation of unused material from Inside, including new songs and alternate versions of existing songs.